-Tips that any first time buyer must keep in mind while looking to buy a new house
+Tips that any first time home buyer must keep in mind while looking to buy a new house

-- Sacramento First Time Homebuyer - Buying a new house can be challenging with navigating through down payments assistance programs, finding the perfect home, finding the perfect loan program, etc. The task can be even more daunting if you are a first time buyer.
+- CA First Time Home Buyer - Buying a new house in CA can be challenging with navigating through all the CA down payments assistance programs, finding the perfect home, finding the perfect loan program, etc. The task can be even more daunting if you are a CA First Time Home Buyer.

-- Buying a new house can be a hectic task with so many things to take care of and there is one significant thing that stops people from moving forward with their home purchase… the down payment.
+- Buying a new house in CA can be a hectic task with so many things to take care of and there is one significant thing that stops people from moving forward with their home purchase… the down payment.
 In fact, according to a survey from the rental marketplace, 61.7% of all millennials that want to buy their own house said that they were unable to afford a down payment.

 CA First Time Home Buyer Programs

 - Explore different down payment and mortgage options

 There are many mortgage options out there with each one having its own pros and cons.
 If you are struggling to gather the down payment, you should check out these loan options: